 Do you struggle with what needs to be done in an audit–and what does not?
 Do you perform audit procedures (because they are in a standard audit program) but you’re not sure why?
-Do you want to be more efficient?
+Do you ever feel like your audit will never end?
 You are not alone.

 While audit forms—like risk assessment, audit planning, and audit program—are necessary, they can make us feel like a blind man being led by the hand.
 If you’re like me, you want to see, to know where you’re going and why.
 To gain sight, we need to go back to the basics.